Regularity of the Semigroup of Regular Probability Measures on Locally Compact Hausdorff Topological Groups in which every element is of finite order: Jonsson-Type Groups

-\begin{remark} There are important examples of such groups; for instance, the \textbf{Grigorchuk group}.
+\begin{corollary} Let $\{ g_{1}, g_{2},...\}$ be an infinite subgroup of $\mathcal{G}$.
+If $\mu=\Sigma_{n=1}^{\infty} \alpha_{n}\delta_{g_{n}}$, where $\alpha_{j}> 0$ for infinitely many $j$.
+Then $\mu$ is not generalised invertible. \end{corollary} \begin{proof} Follows immediately from the main Theorem 3.4. \end{proof} \begin{remark} Therems 4.2 and its corollory implies that the generalised invertible elements in $P_{\aleph_{0}}(\mathcal{G})$ can be obtained using Perron Frobenious theory as in the earlier case.
+Thus a complete description of generalised invertible elements in $P_{\aleph_{0}}(\mathcal{G})$ is possible even without the strong condition that every element in $\mathcal{G}$ is of finite order. \end{remark} \begin{remark} As mentioned above, one needs to investigate the generalised invertibility of infinite stochastic matrices.
+It is not clear whether J.R.
+Wall or Plemmon's and Clines type results are known for infinite stochastic matrices.
+So we analyse by taking speciall cases of infinite stochastic matrices to shed light into this seemingly complicated situation. \end{remark} \begin{example} There are important examples of such groups; for instance, the \textbf{Grigorchuk group}.
 This group has growth that is faster than polynomial but slower than exponential.
 Grigorchuk constructed this group in a 1980 paper and proved that it has intermediate growth in 1984 \cite{GRK}.
 In fact, the above-cited group is a locally compact topological metric group under the word metric, and every element has finite order.
-However, one must investigate the effect of the property mentioned above and the structure of $P(G)$. \end{remark}
+However, one must investigate the effect of the property mentioned above and the structure of $P(\mathcal{G})$.
+Hoever Grigorschuk group is known to be countable.\\ \end{example}{\cite{GRK} \begin{example} Jonsson group of cardinality $\aleph_{1}$ equipped with discrete topology \cite{SHS} is an example to illustrate Corollary 3.7 above.
+Therefore , since the supports of idempotent probability measures being compact, all regular elements in this special case have finite support.
+However, in this group $\mathbf{NOT}$ all elements are of finite order. \end{example}